chevonnelise/event-website/README.md

 - On the left side pane, there are 3 icons:
    * Taylor Swift silouhette icon , which is aligned with the website icon;
    * Search icon where users can click to search for various facilities around;
    * Taxi icon where users can click to locate the taxis available near them, a 'Start' and 'End' button will appear so that users can plot their journey from start to destined location.
 This will populate the navigation fields on the top right of the map.
-On each click on the map, the user will be able to identify the temperature and whether to dress for hot/cold weather.
+With each click on the map, the user will be able to identify the temperature and whether to dress for hot/cold weather.

 - Below the top right navigation panel, user can expand the cluster button to toggle between viewing the Eras Tour venues versus search results only.